programming/yourproperty/content/posts/case-study-hdb-upgrade-to-condo.md

 ### Cash Proceeds = (1) - (2) - (3) = $158,598

+Mr and Mrs Lim receives $158,598 cash with the sale of their flat.

 - - -

 ### What happens if Mr and Mrs Lim sell only after staying for 25 years instead?